AI Dungeon Master - Procedural Adventure - xelsed.ai

 }

-switch-case Time of Day Color Selection switch (gameState.currentScene.timeOfDay)
+switch-case Time of Day Colors switch (gameState.currentScene.timeOfDay) {

 let c1, c2;

-Declares two color variables for the gradient (top and bottom colors)
+Declares two color variables that will hold the top and bottom colors of the sky gradient

 setGradient(0, 0, width, height, c1, c2);